 Colorado Communities Increase Focus on Child Maltreatment Prevention

-Each will convene a cross-system planning team including parents and stakeholders from a variety of child-, family-, and community-serving entities to assess current services and identify priorities.
-They will use the recently released Colorado Child Maltreatment Prevention Framework for Action to guide their strategic thinking.
+Each of the communities convened a cross-system planning team that included parents and stakeholders from a variety of child-, family-, and community-serving entities to assess services and identify priorities.
+They used the Colorado Child Maltreatment Prevention Framework for Action to guide their strategic thinking.
 The framework was developed in partnership with Chapin Hall at the University of Chicago and the Children’s Trust of South Carolina.
 It identifies four overarching outcomes that are essential to preventing child maltreatment: